 Local Outpatient Treatment

-Outpatient treatment provides teens with a formal program for addressing the underlying issues that catalyze rebellious behavior.
+Outpatient treatment provides a formal program for addressing the underlying issues that catalyze rebellious behavior.

 Inpatient Treatment at a Teen Treatment Center

 During inpatient residential treatment, the teen moves into a residential facility and works to overcome the issues in an intensive process.